 - 13. (Conditional) If the medication ordered may be contraindicated because of allergies, drug interactions, or duplicate orders, CPRS will display the Order Check window.
 Carefully review all order checks and decide if the medication should be ordered.
-Do one of the following: - o To proceed, select Accept Order. - To stop the ordering process and return to the dialog, Cancel Order. - 14.
-Enter another medication order
+Do one of the following: - o To proceed, select Accept Order. - o To stop the ordering process and return to the dialog, Cancel Order. - 14.
+Enter another medication order select Ouit.

-Note: You must sign the order before CPRS sends it to Pharmacy.
+You must sign the order before CPRS sends it to Pharmacy.
 You can either sign the order now or wait until later.
+When using Give additional dose now, it is recommended that you sign the order immediately to send the order to the inpatient pharmacy.
+You only need to sign once for both orders created when Give additional dose now is selected.